Your iPad Bluetooth not working is one of the most common and frustrating problems that you will experience as a regular iPad user.

 Protect iPad Data before Fixing

-It’s important that you back up your device data before you attempt to fix a problem with your iPad.
-You can backup data with iTunes, iCloud, or a data saving program such as D-Back.
+It’s important to back up your device data before attempting to fix a problem with your iPad.
+You can backup data with iTunes, iCloud.

 To back up using iTunes: